 Students can be entered for either higher or foundation level in all units.
 All pupils at the end of the course should be able to cope with the vast majority of everyday situations likely to arise in the foreign country.

-Contact: Mr J Pointon jpointon@kingrichardschoolcyprus.com
+Contact: Mr J Gleed

+igleed@stjohnsschoolcyprus.com